If your home doesn’t have ductwork for a central heating system, you may find relief in the best hydronic baseboard heaters.

-This baseboard heater utilizes the hydronic heating system to provide heat in rooms as large as 200 square feet.
+This portable baseboard heater utilizes the hydronic heating system to provide heat in rooms as large as 200 square feet.
 It is ideally used as a supplemental source of heat to ensure that you keep your home warm without the energy bills shooting through the roof.
-Therefore, this heater works best when it is integrated with the central heating system in your home.
+Therefore, this heater works best when it is integrated with the central baseboard heating system in your home.

 Its white color matches that of most baseboard types.
 Besides, you do not have to think a lot about the kind of drapery to use if you choose this heater.
-Its white color is ideal when matched with any type of curtains on windows.
+Its white color is ideal when matched with any type of curtains on the windows.

-It has all the safety features that you would like to find in a standard baseboard heater.
+It has all the safety features that you would like to find in a standard portable baseboard heater.
 The surface remains quite cool even after the heater has been in use for long.
-Thus, it is suitable for use even in children’s rooms.
+Thus, it is suitable for use even in children’s and pets’ rooms.
 Moreover, the heater automatically goes off when the airways are obstructed or it overheats.
 This prevents the occurrence of fires at home.

-- Great heating capacity enough to supply warm air in rooms that measure up to 200 square feet
+- Great baseboard heating capacity enough to supply warm air in rooms that measure up to 200 square feet

 - It has all the required safety features, including a thermal cutout

 - The heater may produce some noise after operating for long

 - Not a plug-in model, heater safely hard-wires for 1000W at 120V

 - Aluminum Ribbon Fin Element